Project management is like a safari in the wild. You never know what’s hiding in the bushes.

 But don’t stop once you’ve completed the project planning phase.
 Make sure you track small changes as well as big ones throughout the project’s lifetime.
 It’s usually the little things that we deem too insignificant to care about that result in huge problems.

-Have a clear schedule with all steps lined up, use timelines, do your best to set realistic goals and deadlines (make them challenging but doable), and set milestones.
+Have a clear planned schedule in your online calendar planner with all steps lined up, use timelines, do your best to set realistic goals and deadlines (make them challenging but doable), and set milestones.
 All those project management tools will help you stay in control.
+We really recommend using the best online planners, such as simple weekly schedule planner planner or simple daily schedule planner from Bordio.

 Lastly, do the proper stakeholder management.
 Meet with them often, get written approvals for everything, and build change and risk management plans and algorithms.
 If there is a procedure in place for new requests, you can formally review and decline some of them without causing tension with any of the project stakeholders.